-For the conjugate problem, simply change the roles of $D_1 \leftrightarrow N^1$ and $D_0 \leftrightarrow N^0$.
-Note that A{BB} is present in both systems and thus has to be factored only once.
+For the conjugate problem, simply change the roles of $D_1 \leftrightarrow N^1$ and $D_0 \leftrightarrow N^0$ .
+Note that $A{BB}$ is present in both systems and thus has to be factored only once.

 4.3.
-Evaluation of Contour Lines.
-Let us denote the solutions u and v, respectively.
+Evaluation of contour lines

+Let u and v be solutions of the Dirichlet-Neumann problem and its conjugate problem, respectively.
 In computing the contour lines, the solutions and their gradients have to be evaluated at many points (x, y).
 Evaluation of the solution in hp-FEM is more complicated than in the standard FEM.
 In a reference-element-based system such as ours, in order to evaluate the solution at point (x, y) one must first find the enclosing element and then the local coordinates of the point on that element.
 Then every shape function has to be evaluated at the local coordinates of the point.
 This is outlined in detail in Algorithm 4.1.
 Similarly evaluation of the gradient of the solution requires two polynomial evaluations per one geometric search.

-Algorithm 4.1.
-(Evaluation of u(x, y))
+Algorithm 4.1 (Evaluation of u(x, y)).

 - 1. Find the enclosing element of (x, y). - 2.
-Find the local coordinates (ξ, η) on the element. - 3.
-Evaluate the shape functions $\phi_i(\xi, \eta)$. - 4.
-Compute the linear combination of the shape functions $\sum_i c_i \phi_i(\xi, \eta)$, where c_i are the coefficients from the solution vector.
+Find the local coordinates $(\xi, \eta)$ on the element. - 3.
+Evaluate the shape functions $\phi_i(\xi, \eta)$ . - 4.
+Compute the linear combination of the shape functions $\sum_i c_i \phi_i(\xi, \eta)$ , where $c_i$ are the coefficients from the solution vector.